-Market Trading Risk: Although shares of the Portfolio are listed for trading on one or more stock exchanges, there can be no assurance that an active trading market for such shares will develop or be maintained.
-There are no obligations of market makers to make a market in the Portfolio's shares or of an authorized participant to submit purchase or redemption orders for Creation Units.
-Decisions by market makers or authorized participants to reduce their role or step away from these activities in times of market stress could inhibit the effectiveness of the arbitrage process in maintaining the relationship between the underlying value of the Portfolio's portfolio securities and the Portfolio's market price.
-This reduced effectiveness could result in Portfolio shares trading at a premium or discount to its NAV and also greater than normal intraday bid/ask spreads.
-Additionally, in stressed market conditions, the market for the Portfolio's shares may become less liquid in response to deteriorating liquidity in the markets for the Portfolio's portfolio holdings, which may cause a significant variance in the market price of the Portfolio's shares and their underlying value as well as an increase in the Portfolio's bid-ask spread.
+Market Trading Risk: Although shares of a fund are listed for trading on one or more stock exchanges, there can be no assurance that an active trading market for such shares will develop or be maintained.
+There are no obligations of market makers to make a market in a fund's shares or of an authorized participant to submit purchase or redemption orders for Creation Units, which may widen bid-ask spreads.
+Decisions by market makers or authorized participants to reduce their role or step away from these activities in times of market stress could inhibit the effectiveness of the arbitrage process in maintaining the relationship between the underlying value of a fund's portfolio securities and the fund's market price.
+This reduced effectiveness could result in fund shares trading at a premium or discount to its NAV and also greater than normal intraday bid/ask spreads.
+Additionally, in stressed market conditions, the market for a fund's shares may become less liquid in response to deteriorating liquidity in the markets for the fund's portfolio holdings, which may cause a significant variance in the market price of the fund's shares and their underlying value as well as an increase in the fund's bid-ask spread.

-There can be no assurance that the Portfolio's shares will continue to trade on a stock exchange or in any market or that the Portfolio's shares will continue to meet the requirements for listing or trading on any exchange or in any market, or that such requirements will remain unchanged.
-Secondary market trading in Portfolio shares may be halted by a stock exchange because of market conditions or other reasons.
-In addition, trading in Portfolio shares on a stock exchange or in any market may be subject to trading halts caused by extraordinary market volatility pursuant to "circuit breaker" rules on the stock exchange or market.
+There can be no assurance that a fund's shares will continue to trade on a stock exchange or in any market or that the fund's shares will continue to meet the requirements for listing or trading on any exchange or in any market, or that such requirements will remain unchanged.
+Secondary market trading in fund shares may be halted by a stock exchange because of market conditions or other reasons.
+In addition, trading in fund shares on a stock exchange or in any market may be subject to trading halts caused by extraordinary market volatility pursuant to "circuit breaker" rules on the stock exchange or market.

-During a "flash crash," the market prices of the Portfolio's shares may decline suddenly and significantly.
-Such a decline may not reflect the performance of the portfolio securities held by the Portfolio.
-Flash crashes may cause authorized participants and other market makers to limit or cease trading in the Portfolio's shares for temporary or longer periods.
+During a "flash crash," the market prices of a fund's shares may decline suddenly and significantly.
+Such a decline may not reflect the performance of the portfolio securities held by a fund.
+Flash crashes may cause authorized participants and other market makers to limit or cease trading in a fund's shares for temporary or longer periods.
 Shareholders could suffer significant losses to the extent that they sell shares at these temporarily low market prices.
-Shares of the Portfolio, similar to shares of other issuers listed on a stock exchange, may be sold short and are therefore subject to the risk of increased volatility associated with short selling.
+Shares of a fund, similar to shares of other issuers listed on a stock exchange, may be sold short and are therefore subject to the risk of increased volatility associated with short selling.

 Operational Risk: Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
-Various operational events or circumstances are outside the Advisor's control, including instances at third parties.
-The Portfolio and the Advisor seek to reduce these operational risks through controls and procedures.
-However, these measures do not address every possible risk and may be inadequate to address these risks.
+Various operational events or circumstances are outside a fund's or its advisor's control, including instances at third parties.
+A fund and its advisor seek to reduce these operational risks through controls and procedures.
+However, these measures may not address every possible risk and may be inadequate to address these risks.